 Advice of how to lose insecurity in contact with people with a Down Syndrome

 Sabine mentioned that she can certainly understand insecurity.
-She for instance also quite long didn’t have touchpoints with other people with a handicap.
-Marina did not count for her, Marina was just her sister.
-She says that it is really hard to give advice and that you actually don’t need it.
-Just get in contact with the people since nothing bad can happen.
+She for instance also quite long didn’t have touchpoints with other people with a handicap since Marina did not count for her, Marina was just her sister.
+She says that it is really hard to give advice and that you actually don’t need them , just get in contact with the people since nothing bad can happen.

 - However, one advice she shared with us is to be yourself since you will get accepted like this anyways.
 It doesn’t matter which outfit you are wearing, or how your hair looks.
 People will be curious to get to know you and will fully accept you the way you are – so no need to change.